Baeumchen/fixes/README.md

 fixes
 =====

-Wintergrasp functionality: 98%
+Wintergrasp functionality: 98% //This is not tested with the actual TC..
+I don't know, how wintergrasp works on tc and if it does acutally need fixes...
   - Tower ist destroyable
   - You can construct vehicles
   - No despawning Walls
-  -
-  - TODO: Fix seat error, when you get out of vehicle

-Halls of Reflection functionality: 99%
+Halls of Reflection functionality: OUTDATED!
+HOR is now Part of TrinityCore and works fine!
-  - Waves spawning
-  - Ice Walls break
-  - Ice Wall Waves spawning
-  - Ship at End spawning
-  - Wave Spawning Times fixed

-Trial of the Champions functionality: 50%
+Trial of the Champions functionality: //Will be rewritten in the future!
+Use at own risk!
-(This will be completely rewritten, if i have time for that!)

   - Todo: Fix un attackable Mob
   - Todo: Fix Lich King spawn

-There's a guy named janja96 (https://github.com/janja96) who is just copying scripts and than update readme and changes the "Edited by" Notes to his Name..
-Notice: I don't know him and he did da fuq all!

 These fixes are now under Copyright 2013 by Baeumchen and Toba015!